junsik45/MatrixMul/README.md

   - **Tiling** to improve cache utilization.
   - **AVX vectorization** for faster floating-point operations.
   - **OpenMP parallelization** to utilize multiple CPU cores.
+- **CUDA kernel**:
+  - **Tiling, GMEM coalescing, SMEM blocking, block tiling** are utilized to maximize the performance in CUDA kernels.
 ## Installation

 To build and run the project, you'll need a C++ compiler that supports OpenMP and AVX instructions, such as `g++` or `clang++`.
 You can compile the code with the following command: